MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/getstart-id-mp.md

 2. Click the **Save** button.

-   Xbox Live functionality is now enabled for your game or other title.
+   Xbox Live functionality is now enabled for your game.

    After the first call to Xbox Live APIs, after some 30-45 seconds, the page redirects to the "Gameplay Setting" page, which is your Xbox Live configuration page.